 Carpenter's Wood is a contemporary Christian vocal ensemble open to all students campus-wide.
 Membership is by audition.
-Members are required to enroll in chorale and participate in all chorale rehearsals and performances.
+Contact Kathy Vail for additional information.

 The Carey Company is a song and dance entertainment ensemble open to all WCU students by audition.
+Contact Jim Armstrong or Dr. Don Odom for additional information.

 The Chapel Choir is a choral ensemble of the School of Music open to all WCU students.
 Audition is not required.
+Contact Jim Armstrong or Dr. Don Odom for additional information.

 The Guitar Ensemble consists of WCU music students who perform frequently both on and off campus.
 Selection for this ensemble is by audition.
+Contact David Bryan for additional information.

 The Handbell Ensemble is a handbell choir which represents the university on and off campus.
 It is open to all students by audition.
+Contact Kathy Vail for additional information.

-The Jazz Band is an instrumental ensemble of the School of Music open to all WCU students by audition.
+Jazz Band is an instrumental ensemble of the School of Music open to all WCU students by audition.
 This ensemble represents the university at schools, civic functions, and churches.
+Contact Wes Dykes for additional information.